 I fell in love with being in a German nude spa at Vabali spa berlin.

-I know some of my German friends would roll their eyes at me for saying that Germans love to be naked in public.
-But I think they totally do.
+I know some of my German friends would roll their eyes at me for saying that Germans love themselves a bit of mixed gender nudity.
+Ahh yes, the German nude spa topic, here we go.
+But upon visiting vabali, I think they totally do.
 If you’re not familiar with the Freikörperkultur, of FKK (free body culture), chances are you will after spending some time in Germany.
+At the very least, you will have heard of a nude spa Germany one way or another.
 And while some would simplify that the FKK movement was born as a form of resistance against the East German regime, nudism in Germany has its roots way further in history.
-After doing a little research, what stuck with me most is the use of nudity historically as a way for people to free themselves from the religious restriction that has taught people to be ashamed of their body, and from the industrial society.
-Without clothes, no-one is a factory slave, everyone is equal.

 It’s taken me the best of the last five years to wrap my head around all the Berlin vegan restaurants and I’m excited to finally present you the best vegan restaurants Berlin has in store.
 Just for you guys, I’ve eaten my way around the best vegan Berlin trail, chomping on the finest vegan kebabs, burgers, doughnuts, cakes… in fact, just pick your favourite food.
 I’ve probably eaten it vegan in Berlin.
 I’m pretty blown away by the explosion of new vegan Berlin restaurants this past year, so I’m excited to present you my 2021 edition of this vegan restaurants Berlin guide.